bp6725/DeconvProPy/README.md

 EconvProPy

 This project is for internal usage of the Shan-Orr lab at the Technion.

 *Notice :<br/>
-1) This project doesn't cotein the raw data given the GIT storage limitations.<br/>
+1) This project doesn't contain the raw data given the GIT storage limitations.<br/>
-2) This project was built to be generic, each one can add any algorithms to the pipe, just try to inherit from the right classes<br/>
+2) This project meant to be generic, you can add any algorithm to the pipe, just try to inherit from the right classes and pandas api extensions<br/>
 3) The pipeline is *highly" cached.
 We have - 1) Tree cash - each "leaf" in the execution DAG is cached based on its predecessor and their params (that is, a small change in the higher leaves will make everything run again ).
 2) E2E cache. <br/>
 4) Some methods require an external process for running R code, so you need R on your pc.<br/>
 5) The "Archive" folder contains all the detailed results, the "dashboards" module can read those results and plot lots of beautiful figures.<br/>
-6) I will add an explanation for the "simulated data".<br/>
+6) I will add an explanation for the "simulated data". <br/>
-7) This project contains 9399 lines of python code :) (as of today)  So if you have a question, better talk to me first. <br/>
+7) This project contains 9399 lines of python code :) (as of today), and its the largest source of deconvolution related algorithms.
+So if you have a question, better talk to me first ;) <br/>